justinwoo/my-blog-posts/posts/2016-07-10-making-a-haskell-scotty-web-app-and-putting-it-on-heroku.md

----
-title: Making a Haskell (Scotty) web app and putting it on Heroku
-tags: Haskell Elm
-author: kimagure
-slide: false
----
 This won't be a very in-depth tutorial or anything, but should serve to provide an updated reference for how to make a simple Haskell web app using Scotty that connects to Redis and serves out some static assets (in this case, my Elm app).

 This project uses [stack](haskellstack.org) and requires little more than `haskell-stack` on homebrew and npm.